MENTAL HEALTH CLINICIANS

-Chrissa Georgiades is a trained psychologist.
-In 2014, she founded SOPHROSYNA, an infant-maternal mental health service following the stillbirth of her daughter Sophronia on May 9, 2012.
+Chrissa Georgiades is a Registered Psychologist in Greece.
+In 2014, she established the mental health service SOPHROSYNA following the stillbirth of her daughter Sophronia on May 9, 2012.

-Prior to SOPHROSYNA, Chrissa acquired extensive experience in the early diagnostic and prevention of emotional and behavioural issues with children, adolescents and families through her engagements with social services in the UK.
-In addition, she has experience as a research psychologist at the Section of Family Therapy’s Institute of Psychiatry Psychology & Neuroscience (IoPPN) Kings College London and taught undergraduate psychology and research methodology at Birkbeck College University of London.
+Chrissa gained invaluable experience as a research psychologist at the Section of Family Therapy’s Institute of Psychiatry Psychology & Neuroscience (IoPPN) Kings College London and taught undergraduate psychology and research methodology for the Bachelor of Science Psychology course at Birkbeck College University of London.

 In 2014, she received her licence to practice in Greece (Ἀρθ.
 14796/234-21.01.2014), where she resides with her husband and three children.